department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/vagov-notifications/mvp/action-items-discovery-and-research/notifications-mvp-conversation-guide.md

 See our [product brief](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/identity-personalization/notifications/vagov-notifications) for more details.

 ### OCTO-DE Objectives
-The addition of a notifications section should help fulfill our north star objective of moving toward My VA being the one-stop shop for action items, so that it provides more direct, personalized routes to Veterans’ most critical updates and tasks.
+The addition of a notifications section will help fulfill our north star objective of moving toward My VA being the one-stop shop for action items, so that it provides more direct, personalized routes to Veterans’ most critical updates and tasks.

 ## Research Goals